 People who are initially diagnosed with RRMS and whose disease course transitions to a pattern of progressive worsening of neurologic function and increased disability may be rediagnosed with secondary progressive MS. People with SPMS may continue to experience disease flares associated with inflammation as with RRMS, or flares may give way to a more steadily progressive course.
 Like PPMS, SPMS may be further described as being active or not active based on MRI scans, and with progression or without progression based on disability testing.
 In cases where SPMS is active and progressing, doctors may recommend more aggressive treatment.

 Several DMTs are indicated by the Food and Drug Administration to treat relapsing forms of MS, which include SPMS with a relapsing course.
-Novantrone (Mitoxantrone) is the only drug specifically approved to treat SPMS.
+Mavenclad (Cladibrine), Mayzent (Siponimod), and Novantrone (Mitoxantrone) are the only drugs specifically approved to treat SPMS.

 The concept of benign MS is a controversial one.
 While some people with MS experience a comparatively mild disease course, developing little or no disability, 10 to 15 years must pass before the disease type can be referred to as benign based on EDSS scores.
 Benign MS is not a diagnosis given as an initial diagnosis, but more correctly an assessment of the disease pattern after many years.